-In 1868 Mr Cator had plans to enlarge the building because he foresaw his estate growing to have a population not less than 3750.
-A church was planned to hold 1000 and was to be built at his own expense.
 “The building is not entirely new, the Nave and part of the Chancel having been built some years; to the wide Side Aisles have been added and the Chancel lengthened.
 An Aisle Vestry and Organ Chamber have also been added to the Chancel, and an entirely new Tower with spire of lofty proportions has been built at the West end of the North Aisle,” wrote the Church Commissioners’ architect, Ewan Christian in 1870.
-It was consecrated in May 1872 and the first Vicar, W G Wrightson, was inducted in June of that year.

-In the second half of the 1870s stained glass windows were designed and installed and the walls painted with the Ten Commandments, The Creed, The Lord’s Prayer and murals depicting Moses striking the rock, the Israelites fed with manna, Christ the Bread of Life and the Parable of the Marriage Supper (which is the only section to survive).
-With the windows stained and texts and murals around the walls the church appeared rather dark and gloomy.
+In the second half of the 1870s, stained glass windows were designed and installed, and the walls painted with the Ten Commandments, The Creed, The Lord’s Prayer and murals depicting Moses striking the rock, the Israelites fed with manna, Christ the Bread of Life, and the Parable of the Marriage Supper (which is the only section to survive).
+With the windows stained, and texts and murals around the walls, the church must have appeared rather dark and gloomy.

-The church hall was added in the 1950s and is an integral part of the premises.
+A much-needed church hall was added in the 1950s and is an integral part of the premises.
 The hall comprises two sections with sliding dividing doors, a small modern kitchen and four toilets, including one which is wheelchair accessible.
-The hall is used extensively by the local community, as it is the only such facility available in the community.
+The hall is used extensively by the local community, as it is the only such facility available in the area.

 The church has continued to develop; it was one of the first Anglican churches to be affected by the charismatic movement in the mid-60s, the worship led by dance groups and a wind band, although that is not our practice now.
 A long incumbency by Canon Julian Frost, who retired in 2001, has been followed by shorter periods with Rev Barry Rowland and Rev Vince Short.

 In 2017 Rev Simon Couper was installed as our vicar, and the current chapter of our history continues with the introduction of audio/visual equipment and reordering of the chapel as a fully accessible space.
-Our worship and involvement in the community also changes with the times.
+Our worship and involvement in the community also changes with the times, and as God directs.

-Further details of the history are in a book by John Collins, available from the church, £5
+Further details of our church history are available in a book by John Collins, available from the church.